PennyWieser/Thermobar/docs/youtube.rst

 Clinopyroxene-Liquid Melt Matching 1 (simpler)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This video recreates the Cpx-Liq melt matching results from :cite:`gleeson2020upper`.
-It shows how to calculate all possible matches between inputted Cpx and Liq compositions.
-It also shows how to change the equilibrium filters for assessing equilibrium matches (Kd, EnFs, DiHd, CaTs), how to plot calculated pressures and temperatures etc.
+It shows how to calculate all possible matches between inputted Cpx and Liq compositions, and how to change the equilibrium filters for assessing equilibrium matches (Kd, EnFs, DiHd, CaTs), how to plot calculated pressures and temperatures etc.

 **Useful files (right click and choose 'Save Link As...') to download files:**